hikeventures/hikeventures.github.io/_posts/best/2014-03-05-best-throw-bags.markdown

 <a rel="nofollow" href="https://www.amazon.com/NRS-Pro-Rescue-Throw-Rope-Yellow/dp/B00097IE16/ref=as_li_ss_il?s=sporting-goods&ie=UTF8&qid=1519198947&sr=1-8&keywords=nrs+throw+bag&linkCode=li3&tag=hikeve-20&linkId=bd2a371829d4ebb5841f87e375d7f57c" target="_blank"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B00097IE16&Format=_SL250_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=hikeve-20" ></a><img src="https://ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=li3&o=1&a=B00097IE16" width="1" height="1" border="0" alt="NRS NFPA Pro Rescue Throw Rope" style="border:none !important; margin:0px !important;" />

 **Weight**: 1224 grams / 2.7 lbs.
-**Fabric**: Berghaus fabric (recycled)

-The NRS NFPA Rope Rescue Throw Bag

-is the ideal choice for the rescue professional or any boater looking for a bag with extra-strong rope that's easy to grasp and hold onto.
-Rugged Cordura® bag is highly visible for easy location on the water.
-The 3/8" Sterling Grabline rope is NFPA 1983,2012 certified.
-It has a tensile strength of 3,282 lbs. and the sheath has a raised pattern for excellent gripability.
-The rope floats for good visibility on the water.
-Wide mesh panel in the bag facilitates drainage and reduced dry time.
-Two reflective bands and an elastic "holster" for a glow stick, or "chem light", enhance visibility in low-light rescues.
-A barrel-lock drawstring is incorporated in a flared nylon top for smoother throws, plus easy reloading and closure.
-1" webbing with side-release buckle secures the top rope loop and lets you attach the bag to D-rings, boat frames, etc.
-Internal foam flotation keeps the bag on the top of the water where you need it for rescue.
-Polyethylene-sheathed grab loop makes it super quick and easy to hook on a carabiner
+The NRS NFPA Rope Rescue Throw Bag is one of the more heavy bags in our list and ideal for rescue operations or for those looking for an extra strong rope.
+The bag is made of durable Cordura and is highly visible.
+Moreover, the rope is NFPA 1983,2012 certified and has a tensile strength of 3,282 lbs.
+The rope also floats on the water.
+Moreover, there are also mesh panels which allow drainage.
+The reflective bands also increase the visibility of the bag.
+Moreover, there is a holster for a glim stick.

 <script type="text/javascript">
 amzn_assoc_tracking_id = "hikeve-20";